Your morning briefing, already written.

 Review replies in your voice.

 A 5-star review lands.
-PitCrew drafts a reply that references the specific service you did — not "Thanks for your feedback," but "So glad we got the fuel injectors cleaned up on the F-150."
+PitCrew drafts a reply that references the specific service you did.
+Not "Thanks for your feedback," but "So glad we got the fuel injectors cleaned up on the F-150."
 You read it, you adjust one word, you post.
 The whole thing takes 15 seconds instead of 5 minutes of staring at a blank reply box.

 For 1-star reviews it's even better.
-PitCrew pulls the service record, reads the complaint, and drafts a reply that acknowledges the issue without admitting fault, offers a specific path forward, and sounds like a human — because you're the final approver.
+PitCrew pulls the service record, reads the complaint, and drafts a reply that acknowledges the issue without admitting fault, offers a specific path forward, and sounds like a human.
+Because you're the final approver.

 Recovery messages for declined work.